 An obstetrician contacted NYSCEHC about a pregnant 32-year-old woman whose 3-year-old child had an elevated blood lead level.
 On further history, it was noted that her recent hobby was restoring old window frames and that she had just started working on her first window.
 Her child joined her as she scraped and refinished the wooden window frame at the dining room table.
-Western NY and Finger Lakes CEHC worked with the Lead Resource Program to share health messages to reduce lead exposures in the family.
+Western NY and Finger Lakes CEHC worked with the Lead Poisoning Resource Center to share health messages to reduce lead exposures in the family.

 Outdoor Air Pollution and Asthma at a School

 A mother noticed that her son started returning from school with wheezing and coughing, initially thought to be due to a possible asthma trigger in his music class.
 The mother came for a consultation with the Hudson Valley CEHC.
 Our staff took a detailed history about possible exposures.
 The mother later discovered that 20 minutes before the end of the school day, a number of school buses were lined up immediately outside the music classroom windows, and were idling their engines.
 After NYSCEHC contacted the principal, the principal immediately instituted a policy prohibiting school buses from idling outside classrooms during class time.
 Within a week, this mother reported that her child was no longer coughing or wheezing and that she was able to reduce his asthma medications.